kavehtehrani/gnome-speech2text/README.md

 ![D-Bus](https://img.shields.io/badge/D--Bus-000000?style=flat&logo=dbus&logoColor=white)
 ![Whisper](https://img.shields.io/badge/Whisper-412991?style=flat&logo=openai&logoColor=white)

 A GNOME Shell extension that adds speech-to-text functionality using [OpenAI's Whisper](https://github.com/openai/whisper) model.
-Speak into your microphone and have your words automatically typed wherever your cursor is.
+Speak into your microphone and have your words transcribed with the option to automatically typed at your cursor (on X11 only).

+![recording-modal](./images/recording-modal.png)

 **Important for GNOME Extensions Store**: This extension follows GNOME's architectural guidelines by using a separate D-Bus service for speech processing.
 The extension itself is lightweight and communicates with the external service over D-Bus using the `org.gnome.Shell.Extensions.Speech2Text` interface.
 The service is **not bundled** with the extension and must be installed separately as a dependency.
+This extension requires the external background service [gnome-speech2text-service](https://pypi.org/project/gnome-speech2text-service/) to be installed.
 The first time you run the extension you will get a popup to guide you through this setup.

-**Dependency Requirement**: This extension requires the external background service [gnome-speech2text-service](https://pypi.org/project/gnome-speech2text-service/) to be installed.
-The extension communicates with the service over D-Bus and does not bundle it.
-The installer in this repo or the setup dialog will install the service for you.

-![recording-modal](./images/recording-modal.png)

 ## Architecture